-How Brazil deployed a 160-million people biometric identification system: challenges, benefits, and lessons learned
+How Brazil deployed a 160 million-person biometric identification system: Challenges, benefits, and lessons learned

 Who is this presentation for?For any professional interested in the use of biometrics technology in identification solutions.